glFusion/glfusion/README.md

 The best support method for glFusion CMS is the glFusion Web Site located at
 <a href="http://www.glfusion.org" target="_blank">http://www.glfusion.org</a>.
 There is an active community ready to help out.

+Please do not email the developers directly - there is a good chance the email will be missed due to the high volume of email they receive.
+The <a href="http://www.glfusion.org" target="_blank">glFusion Website</a>
+and <a href="https://gitter.im/glFusion/glfusion" target="_blank">Gitter Room</a>
+are the best methods to receive support.
+The goal is to have questions asked and answered in a publicly available place so everyone can benefit from the answer and other experienced users can provide insight and answers.

 The glFusion CMS documentation is located at <a href="https://www.glfusion.org/wiki/doku.php" target="_blank">
 https://www.glfusion.org/wiki/doku.php</a>.